Arvindprksh/arvindprksh.github.io/Projects.md

     - Langugeses : python
     - Platforms : Ubuntu16.04, Tensorflow
     - Tools : vim, jupyter notebook
-    - My role : designed and developed the structure of the open source call KoNLP such as how to contribute and test with test module, automatic build system, code checking, and documentation using [SPHINX](http://www.sphinx-doc.org/en/master/) with readthedoce as tech leader in NLP lab of Kookmin university.
-[Github](https://github.com/konltk/konlp), [Web page](https://www.konltk.org/)
+    - My role : designed and developed the structure of the open source call KoNLP such as how to contribute and test with test module, automatic build system, code checking, and documentation using [SPHINX](http://www.sphinx-doc.org/en/master/) with readthedoce as tech leader in NLP lab of Kookmin university. [\[Github\]](https://github.com/konltk/konlp), [\[Web page\]](https://www.konltk.org/)
     - Publication & Award:
      1. The 30th Anuual Conference on Human & Cognitive Language Technology(10/13/2018)
         Title - KoNLTK: Korean Natural Language Toolkit